bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

   * Expose the intricacies of the business domain
   * Identify the areas of greatest risk

     The artifacts produced in this process are useful to both the business experts, to help document their domain, and the engineers building systems for that domain.

     In this session, we will explore the process of Event Storming.
 We will define the goals and expected outputs of the process, and walk through a simple example so that you are ready to bring this important practice into your organization.

 ***

-* **Test Driven Development for Managers** - It is generally accepted that having good unit tests is an important factor in agile development.
-Unit testing is so important that many development teams have chosen to take a test-driven approach to building software.
-But what does it really mean to be "test-driven" and why is it so important?

-  In this session, Barry walks through the process of developing a simple application using TDD methodologies.
-He teaches the same concepts he has been teaching developers for many years, but does so for an audience of managers and coaches so that you can understand how using Test-Driven-Development makes your teams more agile and more productive.
-You will walk away with an understanding of some of the key concepts of unit testing and TDD, how they are implemented using Test-Driven Development practices, and how using these techniques before writing production code saves time and money by ensuring that the code that is written is maintainable and extensible.

-***